Model-based clustering of categorical data based on the Hamming distance: Hamming mixture model

 \section{Hamming mixture model}

 The sampling model in Equation \eqref{eq:like} assumes that the $p$ categorical variables are independent.
-To capture associations between the variables, we introduce a mixture model of Hamming distributions.
+To simultaneously capture the dependence between the variables and cluster the data, we introduce a mixture model of Hamming distributions.
 In particular, we assume that each observation $\bs{x}_i$, $i=1, \dots, n$, comes from a combination of $L$ mixture components, that is